Graduate Certificate in Theological Education

-Graduates will possess the ability to apply knowledge and skills in a way that demonstrates autonomy, well developed judgment, adaptability, and responsibility as theological educators in the tertiary sector.
+- apply knowledge and skills in a way that demonstrates autonomy, well-developed judgment, adaptability, and responsibility as theological educators in the tertiary sector.

 Articulation to Other Awards

-Those holding the Graduate Certificate are eligible to articulate to the 8 unit Master of Arts, retaining their Graduate Certificate.
+Those holding the Graduate Certificate are eligible to articulate to the 8 Unit MA, retaining their Graduate Certificate.

-Those holding the Graduate Certificate are eligible for 2 units of credit (18 credit points) in the Master of Divinity or the Master of Theology, if the Graduate Certificate is retained, or 4 units of credit (36 credit points) if the Graduate Certificate is surrendered.
+Those holding the Graduate Certificate are eligible for 2 Units of Credit (18cps) in the MDiv or the MTh, if the Graduate Certificate is retained, or 4 Units of Credit (36cps) if the Graduate Certificate is surrendered.

 The Graduate Certificate in Theological Education is offered through the individual colleges and an application for enrolment must be made to the Registrar of the teaching institution.
 The registrar will be able to help you with any information regarding your study, including fees, units, mode of delivery and timetable.

 A domestic student is designated as full-time if enrolled in three units (27 credit points) or more in a semester or part-time if enrolled in less than three units (27 credit points) per semester.
 SCD offers a wide range of units and students have the option to study one or more units across the colleges delivering SCD awards, whilst enrolled with one college.